FedEx Unveils Autonomous Delivery Robot

 Proprietary technology makes the bot highly capable, allowing it to navigate unpaved surfaces, curbs, and even steps for an extraordinary door-to-door delivery experience.

-FedEx plans to test the bot this summer in select markets, including Memphis, Tenn., pending final city approvals.
+FedEx plans to test the bot this summer in select markets, including Memphis, Tennessee, pending final city approvals.
 Memphis is the world-headquarter for FedEx.

 “We couldn’t be more excited that FedEx chose its hometown as one of the pilot cities for this revolutionary innovation.
 We look forward to working with FedEx to continue introducing technologies that will help improve the quality of life in our community.”